-Here are 15 important finance questions to ask your future spouse:
+Important questions about money to ask your future spouse:

-1. How much debt do you have and where is this debt?
+- How much debt do you have and where is it?

 This is a big question and an important one.
 Student loans, car loans, credit card balances or any other debt needs to be out in the open for both of you.
 It’s good to be aware of debts in case one of you loses your job and one person has to take on all the bills.